-During the financial year ended 31 August 2019, the amount of the audit fees paid to external auditors on the Company and Group basis were RM80,000 and RM66,000 respectively.
+During the financial year ended 31 August 2020, the amount of the audit fees paid to external auditors on the Company and Group basis were RM80,000 and RM71,000 respectively.

-The amount of non-audit fees paid or payable to the External auditors, or a firm or corporation affiliated to the auditors' firm by the Company and Group during the financial year ended 31 August 2019 are as follow:-
+There were no non-audit fees paid or payable to the external auditors, or a firm or corporation affiliated to the auditors' firm by the Company and Group during the financial year ended 31 August 2020.